-- · Bachelor of Arts in Recreation, Sport and Tourism (BARST), - · Bachelor of Kinesiology (BKin), - Bachelor of Kinesiology/Bachelor of Education combined degrees (BKin/ BEd) in both Elementary and Secondary Education (five-year program), - · Bachelor of Science in Kinesiology (BScKin).
+- Bachelor of Arts in Recreation, Sport and Tourism (BARST) - · Bachelor of Kinesiology (BKin) - Bachelor of Kinesiology/Bachelor of Education combined degrees (BKin/BEd) in both Elementary and Secondary Education (five-year program) - Bachelor of Science in Kinesiology(BScKin)

-Our degree programs attract students from all over the world but the majority of our undergraduate students are from Alberta.
-We offer opportunities for study internationally and continue to develop a wide range of exchange programs in Canada and internationally.
+Our degree programs attract students from Alberta, Canada and all over the world.
+We offer opportunities for international study and continue to develop a wide range of exchange programsacross Canada and internationally.